 Note: All content is based on real-life case studies Onix has developed.

-A maritime simulator or a virtual ship simulator is a modern way to improve your maritime professionals' skills and gain competence.
+A maritime simulator or a VR-based ship simulator is a modern way to improve your maritime professionals' skills and gain competence.

-Simulator training represents a system that replicates real-life maritime scenarios and vessel behavior, allowing trainees to simulate a marine environment for training and upskilling without the associated risks.
+Ship simulator training by VR represents a system that replicates real-life maritime scenarios and vessel behavior, allowing trainees to simulate a marine environment for training and upskilling without the associated risks.

 Example of VR ship simulator made by Onix

 Today virtual marine technology allows for replicating various real-life scenarios from crane handling, towing, and deck machinery to firefighting, boat handling, coast guard, and rescue boats.

 VR ocean simulators require using special controllers, VR headsets, and other sensors connected to a smartphone or computer to replicate realistic situations and vessel handling with a degree of realism.
 These devices allow trainees to interact with objects and other people in 3D environments just as in real life.

-Below you can see an example of a maritime VR simulation that allows users to control a wide variety of vessels, fight against realistic water physics, and navigate across various European ports.
+Below you can see an example of a VR marine simulator that allows users to control a wide variety of vessels, fight against realistic water physics, and navigate across various European ports.

 So, we discussed the main idea of marine VR simulation and how it works.
 Now it's time to figure out what benefits the solution can bring to the maritime business.

 VR technology gives clear advantages to marine businesses.
 They are:

 Safety is paramount in the maritime industry.
 VR boat simulators contribute to an increased level of safety on the ship by simulating accidents and unexpected events without any risk of harm or damage to crew or equipment.
 Such realistic scenarios aimed to enhance employees’ skills, train them how to act in dangerous cases, and learn from personal mistakes until trainees are entirely comfortable with their tools.

 The traditional marine training process can be quite expensive, including the potential risk of employees' or equipment damage.
 Of course, VR implementation also requires an initial investment, but it’s more cost-effective for long-term economic benefits.
 For example, you do not need to halt production or pay high trainer fees.